 Thanks to Rad Niazadeh and Bruce Spang for early conversations related to this work.
+We also thank Scott Shenker for suggesting the extension to Stackelberg games.
 Daniel Kang, Deepti Raghavan, and Sahaana Suri provided feedback that improved the writing.
 This research was supported in part by affiliate members and other supporters of the Stanford DAWN project-Ant Financial, Facebook, Google, and VMware-as well as Toyota Research Institute, Cisco, SAP, and the NSF under CAREER grant CNS-1651570.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
 Toyota Research Institute ("TRI") provided funds to assist the authors with their research but this article solely reflects the opinions and conclusions of its authors and not TRI or any other Toyota entity.